Is Galway Worth Visiting in 2024?

-Is Galway worth a visit?
+Is Galway worth visiting?
 YES.
 Galway has many festivals and events, there’s a lot of street music, medieval architecture and traditional Irish pubs.

 Of all the places I visited in Ireland, Galway had a charm that other cities didn’t.
 It had a cheerful atmosphere that I’ve never really experienced in any city.
-For that reason, I’d say Galway is well worth a visit.
+For that reason, I’d say Galway is definitely worth visiting.

-You might be short on time and trying to choose between Galway and another city, such as Cork or Dublin.
+You might be short on time and trying to choose between Galway and another city, such as Cork , Limerick or Dublin.

-Galway is worth a visit for two main reasons:
+Galway is worth visiting for two main reasons:

 Wondering what there is to do in and around Galway, and what makes it so special?
-Look no further – here are the specifics on what there is to see and do in Galway.
+Let’s dive into the specifics on what there is to see and do in Galway.

 Pro Tip: You don’t need a lot of time to see all of Galway city.
-You could see all of it in a day, but I recommend making the time to see it.
+You could see all of it in a day, but I recommend making the time to spend at least 3 days in the area.
 There is a LOT to see just outside Galway city, which I’ll cover below as well.

 Things to See and Do Right in Galway